Are you running an online business and need a reliable solution to help spur a subscription to your site?

 - easily set up payment methods (including PayPal, WooCommerce, Stripe);

-- ability to create a separate sale, payment, and thank you pages;
+- ability to create separate sale, payment, and thank you pages;

-- communication through contact forms and sharing information.
+- communication through contact forms and by sharing information.

 Pros: The plugin has many features that professionals will appreciate.
 It allows you to develop a site exactly as you imagine it.
 You can set up different memberships and subscriptions and create personalized content quickly and easily.

 Furthermore, with the Dynamic Visibility module, you can enable/disable the download of digital content or even set content to be unlocked based on progress (ideal for online courses).
-It is very convenient for implementing various options on the site.
-But to implement all your plans, you will have to understand how the plugin works.
+Therefore, implementing the different required options on the website is extremely convenient.
+However, to fulfill all your plans, you will need to understand how the plugin functions.

 - Advanced settings can be pretty complicated for a novice user.